-The Laboratory has two air permits that require mass balance monitoring.
+The Laboratory has two air permits (paint booth and a sandblaster) that require mass balance monitoring.
 An annual log is required for each air permit.
+Material quantities and duration are included in the log.
 The log is monitored and reviewed to verify the Laboratory is not exceeding its permitted limits.
+Limits were not exceeded in 2013.